TasvirChi/clients-generator/sources/pojo/README.txt

-This is the Readme for the Kaltura Java POJO API Client Library.
+This is the Readme for the Borhan Java POJO API Client Library.
 You should read this before setting up the client in eclipse.

 == CONTENTS OF THIS PACKAGE ==

- - Kaltura Java POJO Client Library API (/src/com)
+ - Borhan Java POJO Client Library API (/src/com)
- - Compilation and Run test script (/src/Kaltura.java)
+ - Compilation and Run test script (/src/Borhan.java)
- - JUnit tests (/src/com/kaltura/client/test)
+ - JUnit tests (/src/com/borhan/client/test)
  - lib (JARs required to build the client library)